 I like individuals who never stop asking questions and who tackle problems analytically and with a bit of grit.
 Not surprisingly, in the Science Traveler Thrillers and Mysteries series, Sara Almquist, is such a person.
-She's a scientist, actually an epidemiologist.
-Sara describes herself as an organized professional busybody.
+She's a scientist, actually an epidemiologist, and describes herself as an organized professional busybody.

 Before I started writing fiction, I was a professor in the biological sciences at the University of Wisconsin-Madison.
 I still read scientific journals and include tidbits on vaccines, nutrition, drug development, and public health in my books.
 But don’t worry if you’re not “into” science, you’ll find the action exciting and the characters just quirky enough to be appealing.

 I also enjoy including scenes from my travels in my writing.
 Accordingly, Sara was chased across the roof of a church looking down on the Witches’ Market in La Paz, Bolivia in Ignore the Pain and met a friend at Colon Cemetery in Havana in Malignancy.
 I couldn’t resist including several of my consulting experiences in Beirut and the Emirates in I Saw You in Beirut.
 Sara might visit the romantic Taj Mahal with her special friend, Sanders, in a future novel.

 Then there’s Bug.
 He’s a Japanese Chin, a pet therapy dog at local hospitals, and the inspiration for Bug in all my novels.